 While this is a great form of exercise, there are a few things that it can’t do.

 Because of the types of muscle movements, you employ during barre workouts, you aren’t going to become functionally stronger.
 Functional strength means you are working against resistance, and the strength improvements help you with your tasks in everyday life.
 With traditional barre workouts, that doesn’t happen.
 However, some of the other extensions of the discipline are trying to add more functional movements into their workouts to address this.

 You Still Need Cardio

-While you do get some calorie burning with a typical barre workout, it generally doesn’t raise your heart rate like cardio exercises do.
+While you do get some calorie burning with a typical barre workout, it generally doesn’t raise your heart rate as cardio exercises do.
 Therefore, you don’t get the post-exercise calorie burn (commonly called afterburn).
-Not enough cardio – you will need to add cardio to you exercise regimen.
+Not enough cardio – you will need to add cardio like HIIT to your exercise regimen.